surjeetkhurana/mattersim/README.md

 > ```
 >

-To install MatterSim, run the following command:
+To install MatterSim, use the following command.
+Please note that downloading the dependencies may take some time:
 ```bash
 pip install mattersim
 ```